timescale/docs/use-timescale/services/service-management.md

 ask Timescale Cloud to auto-generate a password, or switch your authentication type between SCRAM and MD5.

-SCRAM (Salted Challenge Response Authentication Mechanism) and MD5 (Message Digest Algorithm 5) are cryptographic authentication mechanisms.
+SCRAM (salted challenge response authentication mechanism) and MD5 (message digest algorithm 5) are cryptographic authentication mechanisms.
 Timescale Cloud uses SCRAM by default.
 It is more secure and strongly recommended.
 The MD5 option is provided for compatibility with older clients.

 ### Pause service